 Can You Freeze Masa for Tamales

-Freezing masa dough for tamales is a great way to save time and make it easier to prepare tamales when you are short on time.
+Freezing masa dough for tamales is a great way to save time and make tamale-making easier whenever the craving hits.
 With a little planning, you can enjoy delicious tamales any day of the week.

 A hydrated corn husk with masa dough spread on it and adding vegan mushroom filling.